Skip to navigation Skip to content

 • When the refugee died (if the refugee has died since arrival in Australia)

-• date of any claimed PPL days, or
+• On each of their PPL days, or

 Was the customer a family member of a refugee or former refugee at the required times?